-Miya's Law Update
+Miya's Law Requirements & Information

 As of January 1, 2023, all statutory requirements associated with Miya's Law are in effect.
 This article continues to be updated on an as-needed basis.
 FAA members are encouraged to check this blog article for updates regarding DBPR's rulemaking process, enforcement, and compliance as it is made available.